A bigravity model from noncommutative geometry

 \section{Noncommutative gravity with bimetric interactions}

 An action for noncommutative gravity in four dimensions based on an Abelian twist of the Moyal-Weyl type was formulated in Ref.~\cite{Aschieri:2009ky}, where it was constructed as a deformation of the first-order formulation of general relativity (GR).
 A generalization of the theory including bimetric interactions and the Holst term was proposed in Ref.~\cite{deCesare:2018cjr}, whose action reads, in the pure gravity case \be \ee Here, $\wedge_{\star}$ denotes the deformed wedge product \cite{Aschieri_2009,Aschieri:2009ky}, whose properties are reviewed below in this section.
 The $c_n$ are free coupling constants and the dynamical variables are represented by the bitetrad ${\bf e}$ and the ${\rm GL}(2,\mathbb{C})$ gauge connection ${\boldsymbol \omega}$, respectively defined as\footnote{Note the imaginary prefactor of $\tilde{e}^I$ in the definition \eqref{Eq:BitetradDef}, unlike Refs.~\cite{Aschieri:2009ky,deCesare:2018cjr} where the prefactor is real.
-This redefinition ensures that both $e^I$ and $\tilde{e}^I$ contribute positively to the kinetic term in the action \eqref{Eq:NCG-Action}.}.
+This redefinition ensures that, in the commutative limit, both $e^I$ and $\tilde{e}^I$ contribute with the same sign to the kinetic term in the action \eqref{Eq:NCG-Action}.}.